 You need to work through a series of stages in the process of getting your driver's licence.

 Drive according to your licence conditions and the road rules, and you keep it.
-If you don't, you'll get a fine, gain demerit points or be disqualified and lose it.
+You'll get a fine, gain demerit points or be disqualified and lose it if you don't.

 The licensing process is: